github/training-kit/foundations/index-extras.md

 * Line by line code review conversation
 * Clone locally with GHfD (optional)

-* Brand new repo created by Teacher
+* Brand new repository created by Teacher
 * Direct everyone to Fork the new project
 * Explain what a Fork is, its purpose, reasons
 * Demonstrate who has Forked from Network Members page